Eurotrash (TV series): History

 The show was conceived in Paris for London-based Rapido Television by producer and director Peter Stuart, son of American film director Mel Stuart.
-Rapido Television makes over 100 programme titles, mostly for Channel 4, and was originally launched with backing by Richard Branson.
 The first Eurotrash series were presented by Antoine de Caunes and Jean-Paul Gaultier, with narrative voiceovers by British comic actress Maria McErlane.
-Gaultier left at the end of series 7 and de Caunes then co-presented with a range of guest presenters for the remainder of the run.
+Gaultier left at the end of series 6 and de Caunes then co-presented with a range of guest presenters for the remainder of the run.
+2016 saw Gaultier's return as co-host for the one-off special.

 A number of features and stars survived from series one, including Pipi and Popo, two cardboard giraffes made from toilet paper tubes, and the Belgian singer Eddy Wally.
 Victoria Silvstedt was a semi-regular during 2003, often appearing in the studio with de Caunes to present the Naked Germans of the Week feature.
 Graham Norton featured as a roving reporter in series 9, Carla Bruni also appeared.
 Melinda Messenger appeared in the last series as a "roving reporter", always wearing a Union Jack minidress and big red boots.

-In 2009, digital channel Living TV began airing a series of new compilation episodes under the title Eurotrash: The Sexy Bits.
+In 2009, digital channel Living TV began airing a series of compilation episodes under the title Eurotrash: The Sexy Bits.
 These included new voiceovers from original narrator Maria McErlane.